Plantar Fasciitis

 They also provide various levels of shock absorption to reduce the impact of walking on hard surfaces

-The ideal shoe may vary from person to person, but it is important to look for a shoe with the right cushioning and arch support.
+The ideal shoe may vary from person to person, but it is essential to look for a shoe with the right cushioning and arch support.
 It will reduce shock and impact while allowing your foot to move naturally.
-Heritage Family Foot Clinic uses specialized insoles to help treat your foot problems.
+Heritage Family Foot Clinic uses specialized insoles to help treat your foot problems and cure plantar fasciitis in Calgary.

 Book Your Consultation Today